 Zachary Colman (47:00):

 Don’t do anything hateful don’t, don’t bash other people, um, really just try to be unique and genuine in yourself and what you’re trying to do.
-Um, and if you need to add a little twist in there for, something that you’re trying to push forward with with growing your business, then, then go with that.
+Um, and if you need to add a little twist in there for, something that you’re trying to push forward with growing your business, then, then go with that.
 Um, a good, really, a couple of really good examples is I think OTO Cinco did a really good job a couple of years ago, how he really kind of pushed out his, his platform and really talked about, and the things that he was doing.
-And that, that in itself really helped take them to the next level with this sponsorship deals. you look at Tom Brady again.
+And that, that in itself really helped take them to the next level with these sponsorship deals. you look at Tom Brady again.
 And an example, when I, I have, an analysis coming out, you know, in a couple of weeks on, on some of the good things that he did with his platform, but leveraging your platform for your business platform.

 Zachary Colman (47:53):

 And what I mean by that is your personal brand.
 Your personal brand is great.
-If you look at Tom Brady’s Instagram page, for instance, he really focuses on his personal brand a lot, but what he strategically did and what I try to tell athletes is a good idea is leverage those followers and then build your business page separately, but still have it be folks from you and then leverage your existing followers and ask them, Hey, if anyone’s interested in learning more about this business, or go over to this page or go over to this website or go over to this.
-And so you can still bring value in your personal fan base, but you’re allowing people to move to the business side that are interested in learning more about the business side.
+If you look at Tom Brady’s Instagram page, for instance, he really focuses on his personal brand a lot, but what he strategically did and what I try to tell athletes is a good idea is to leverage those followers and then build your business page separately, but still have it be folks from you and then leverage your existing followers and ask them, Hey, if anyone’s interested in learning more about this business, or go over to this page or go over to this website or go over to this.
+And so you can still bring value to your personal fan base, but you’re allowing people to move to the business side that is interested in learning more about the business side.

 Amobi Okugo (48:38):

-I think that’s a perfect way to close because I, I, I personally have tried to model that focus on the personal first people will gravitate towards what you’re doing personally, and then promote the different avenues that you’re doing.
-So for me, um, sort of how I’ve been able to grow for where athlete is, you know, talking about it more from my personal channel, whether it’s LinkedIn, Instagram, Twitter, and then directing them to, for athletes.
+I think that’s a perfect way to close because I, I, I personally have tried to model that focus on the person first people will gravitate towards what you’re doing personally, and then promote the different avenues that you’re doing.
+So for me, um, sort of how I’ve been able to grow for where the athlete is, you know, talking about it more from my personal channel, whether it’s LinkedIn, Instagram, Twitter, and then directing them to, for athletes.
 So giving them the choice, um, and using, you know, the built-in fan base that, you know, community that I built.
 Um, so obviously, you know, you talked about, about Tom Brady, someone that’s doing a great job with TB 12 and religion of sports and all the different ventures that he’s done.
 Um, but this applies to any athlete at every level.
-You know, we’ve seen Brandon Marshall do it now with, I am athlete and house the athlete.
+You know, we’ve seen Brandon Marshall do it now with, I am an athlete and house the athlete.
 Um, but I really think that that’s a great way to close my questions.
-Um, use your personal brand to build out your, your business businesses or passions and different things like that.
+Um, use your personal brand to build out, your business businesses or passions and different things like that.
 So, um, you know, with the frugal athlete, trying to be like the points guy or the penny hoarder, um, those guys or those gals, they know the person first before the brand.
 So, um, yeah, that’s, that’s, that’s a great way to close on my end.
 I don’t have any more questions.
 That was perfect.